-- 9.1 Public and private entities within the manufacturing, engineering, and related services sectors are eligible for discretionary grants funding.
-The eligible entities include but not limited to: - 9.1.1 Public education and training institutions (Universities, Universities of Technology, and TVETs), and public Community Education and Training Centres. - 91.2 Public sector entities that implement programmes within the merSETA sector that meet allocation criteria. - 9.1.3 An employer (Companies) or enterprise within the jurisdiction of the merSETA, including an employer or enterprise not required to pay a skills development levy in terms of the Skills Development Levies Act. - 9.1.4 Non-profit Organisations (NPOs inclusive of NGOs), and co-operatives that implements programmes within the merSETA sector that meet allocation criteria. - 9.1.5 Trade unions in the merSETA sectors, for the benefit of educating and developing their members through skills development-related programmes; and - 9.1.6 Refer to Annexure A below.
-Criteria and Guidelines for evaluating and recommending DG Project Applications 2022/23 for other types of eligible entities.
+- 9.1 The public and private entities within the manufacturing, engineering, and related services sectors are eligible for discretionary grants funding.
+The eligible entities include but not limited to: - 9.1.1 The Public Education and Training Institutions (Universities, Universities of Technology, and TVETs), and public Community Education and Training Centres. - 91.2 The public sector entities that implement programmes within the merSETA sector that meet allocation criteria. - 9.1.3 An employer (Companies) or enterprise within the jurisdiction of the merSETA, including an employer or enterprise not required to pay a skills development levy in terms of the Skills Development Levies Act. - 9.1.4 The Non-profit Organisations (NPOs inclusive of NGOs), and co-operatives that implements programmes within the merSETA sector that meet allocation criteria. - 9.1.5 The trade unions in the merSETA sectors, for the benefit of educating and developing their members through skills development-related programmes; and - 9.1.6 Refer to Annexure A below for the Grants Criteria and Guidelines for evaluating and recommending discretionary grants Project Applications 2023/24 for other types of eligible entities.